Robarts Library Reading Room

 Description

 Robarts Library is one of North America’s most significant examples of Brutalist architecture and the largest academic library building in Canada.
-Having won the bid to renovate the Reading Room as part of the University’s larger Robarts renewal initiative, we were tasked with an ambitious goal: convert the space into a modern environment for quiet study, collaboration, and digital scholarship in a manner that complements the building’s exalted architecture and supports accessibility, diversity, and wellness.
+Having won the renovation bid as part of the University of Toronto’s larger Robarts renewal initiative, we were tasked with an ambitious goal: convert the space into an accessible, student-centered environment for quiet study, collaboration, and digital scholarship in a manner that complements the heritage-listed architecture.

 Project